 We recognize revenue on all contracts when control of the product is transferred to the customer.
 Control is generally transferred when products are shipped, title is transferred, significant risks of ownership have transferred, we have rights to payment, and rewards of ownership pass to the customer.
 Customer acceptance may also be a factor in determining whether control of the product has transferred.
 Although revenue on the majority of our contracts, as measured by number of contracts, is recognized upon shipment to the customer, revenue on larger contracts, which are fewer in number but generally represent the majority of revenue, is recognized over time as these contracts meet specific criteria in ASC 606.
 Revenue from contracts that is recognized upon shipment accounted for approximately 20% of revenue in fiscal 2025.
 Revenue from contracts that is recognized over time accounted for approximately 80% of revenue in fiscal 2025.
 We recognize revenue over time when contract performance results in the creation of a product for which we do not have an alternative use and the contract includes an enforceable right to payment in an amount that corresponds directly with the value of the performance completed.
-To measure progress towards completion on performance obligations for which revenue is recognized over time the Company utilizes an input method based upon a ratio of direct labor hours incurred to date to management's estimate of the total labor hours to be incurred on each contract, or cost incurred to date to management's estimate of the total labor hours to be incurred on each contract, or cost incurred to date to management's estimate of the contract.
+To measure progress towards completion on performance obligations for which revenue is recognized over time the Company utilizes an input method based upon a ratio of direct labor hours incurred to date to management's estimate of the total labor hours to be incurred on each contract, or cost incurred to date to management's estimate of the total cost to be incurred on each contract, or an output method based upon completion of operational milestones, depending upon the nature of the contract.